 Young People's Jury (aged 16-24)

-This year sees the introduction of a film literacy initiative centred on film criticism.
+The 39th Cambridge Film Festival saw the introduction of a film literacy initiative centred on film criticism.
 We recruit 6 enthusiastic and committed film fans who will evaluate a selection of features from this years festival and, as part of our new Jury, choose a winning film to receive the inaugural prize.

 This experience aims to foster the young people's film evaluation and criticism, communication and decision making with other Jury members and working to deadlines and collaborating as part of a team.